 In trichotillomania, the individual is compulsively pulling on their hair, which then leads to ongoing hair loss.

-In this condition, the hair fiber is defected and is shown to be swelling and fraying at the nodes.
+In this condition, the hair fibre is defected and is shown to be swelling and fraying at the nodes.
 Often there is a lack of a cuticle layer present.

 These are the main types of hair loss that can be experienced.
 As there are so many varieties out there, it is important to identify which you may be suffering and from there, you can decide whether certain treatments or hair restoration and hair transplant procedures would be best for you.